uQualio the video eLearning authoring & creation LMS software platform has interviewed the founder of The STARTedUP Foundation, Don Wettrick.

 First: Make a proposal on what project you want to work on.
 I have to approve the project, and the first “test” is to see if you hit our “Rule of Thirds.”
 The three rules for me to approve your project were:

-These three questions force the student to not only think twice about a project, but also allows them to not just choose something out of a fleeting emotion.
+These three questions force the student to not only think twice about a project but also allow them to not just choose something out of fleeting emotion.
 By thinking about “skills acquisition” they are also deliberate about knowing how this project will help them become more well-rounded, but also more valued in the marketplace.
 Lastly, I also want them to realize that a great project helps serve the needs of the many- and not just your ego.

 Second: Public Reflections.
 The other way to hold the students accountable is to encourage public reflection of the projects.
 I encouraged my students to either blog, podcast, or video journal so that people could look in, provide feedback, and even encourage them if they fall behind.
 However, many of my students wanted to keep these reflections between me (the teacher), and their team, I HIGHLY encouraged them to use this project and class as an opportunity to find mentors and “fans’ of their work.